ConvergePanelRESEARCH • VERIFY • GOVERN

 The problem

 Knowledge bases accumulate outdated content over time — articles written for previous product versions, policies that have changed, or technical instructions that no longer apply.
-Reviewing accuracy manually is time-intensive and often happens only after customers report problems.
+Reviewing accuracy manually is time-intensive and often happens only after customers report problems, by which point the damage to support quality is already done.

 How ConvergePanel helps

 Use ConvergePanel to submit knowledge base article claims to multiple AI models as a structured accuracy audit.
-Compare how models characterize the claims, what caveats or outdated framing they flag, and where responses diverge — then prioritize the flagged articles for direct review by your team.
+Compare how models characterize the claims, what caveats or outdated framing they flag, and where responses diverge — then prioritize the flagged articles for direct review by your support or product team before publishing or retaining.

 How it works

-1. 1Identify the articles or claim categories to audit
+1. 1Identify the articles, claim categories, or troubleshooting steps to audit

 3. 3Compare model responses: do they corroborate, flag outdated information, or characterize the claim differently?

-4. 4Prioritize articles where models flag inconsistencies or uncertainty for direct expert review
+4. 4Flag articles where models consistently raise uncertainty or caveats for direct expert review

-5. 5Update or deprecate articles based on review findings
+6. 6Update or deprecate articles based on review findings before publishing

 Use cases